-Between the two, equity investments offer the potential for bigger returns because the profitability of debt investments is limited by the loan’s interest rate.
+Between the two, equity investments offer the potential for bigger returns.
+The profitability of debt investments is limited by the loan’s interest rate and is usually lower.
 On the other hand, equity investments are riskier and they typically require a longer holding period.

 Debt investors generally get their interest on a quarterly, semi-annual, or yearly basis.
-Equity investors might get their return 3 – 5 years in the future, and things might drastically change by then e.g. a recession or a raging bull market.
+Equity investors might get their return 3 – 5 years in the future.
+Further, things might drastically change by then e.g. a recession or a raging bull market.

 What Real Estate Crowdfunding Investors Actually Own

-Real estate crowdfunding platforms can vary widely in terms of how investments are structured and that affects what an investor owns.
+Real estate crowdfunding platforms can vary widely in terms of how investments are structured.
+Other differences include whether the investor invests directly with the sponsor or through the platform.

-With debt and certain preferred equity investments, the investment is made in payment dependent notes belonging to RealtyShares subsidiaries.
+With debt and certain preferred equity investments, the investment is made in payment-dependent notes belonging to the real estate crowdfunding subsidiaries.
 The notes are tied to the performance of a real estate loan or project investment made by an individual subsidiary.
 Investors have ownership in the note itself.

 Compared to investing in a real estate investment trust (REIT) or purchasing a rental property, real estate crowdfunding offers certain advantages, including: